SAKryukov/storage-free-pass/doc/article.md

 Is it better protection or not?
 First of all, the protection is improved for the unrealistic situation, because the recovery of a master password is cryptographically infeasible anyway.
 Also, this is a typical example of [security by obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity).
 Conclusion?
 Use your own judgment.

-### Importance of a Revision Control System

-I would highly recommend the usage of some Revision Control System for the support of the account data, presumably distributed one, like git, Mercurial, or Bazaar.

-It's a big common misconception that such a system is only for software developers.

-SA???

 ## Live Demo

 This is the [Live Demo](https://sakryukov.github.io/storage-free-pass/code/user-demo).